syedaliazlan/AI-Blog-Posts/README.txt

 **SEO Integration**

-* Auto-generate meta descriptions and focus keywords
+* Auto-generate meta descriptions, focus keywords, and SEO titles
-* Seamless integration with Yoast SEO and RankMath
+* Seamless integration with Yoast SEO, RankMath, and All In One SEO Pack
 * SEO-optimized content structure and heading hierarchy

 **Website Analysis**